emmasmithnz/emmasmithnz.github.io/_services/schooling.md

 ![image](/assets/images/Schooling3.JPG){: width="400px" style="float: right; margin-left:1em; "}
 We have onsite spaces avaiable from November, please get in contact to secure a spot.

-Whether you have a young/green horse or a horse in need of a refresher, we have different packages available to suit you and your equines need.
-We have a 60x20 all weather arena with full set of jumps, an obstacle paddock, farm riding and river access.
+Whether you have a young horse, behavioural problems or a horse in need of a refresher, we have different packages available to suit you and your equines need.
+We have a 60x20 all weather arena with full set of jumps, individual paddocking, an obstacle course, farm riding and river access.

 Here are some of the skills we can teach your horse/pony:
 - Jump undersaddle